n1crack/vuefinder/docs/guide/localization.md

 1. **Use async loading** for better performance when supporting many languages
 2. **Leverage automatic caching** - VueFinder handles translation caching automatically
+3. **Use nanostore for synchronization** - When creating custom language selectors, use `createLocaleAtom('vuefinder_locale', 'en')` to ensure perfect sync with VueFinder's internal state
-3. **Use locale prop for dynamic switching** - The prop is reactive and updates the UI immediately
+4. **Use locale prop for dynamic switching** - The prop is reactive and updates the UI immediately
-4. **Provide fallbacks** for missing translations (VueFinder uses the key as fallback)
+5. **Provide fallbacks** for missing translations (VueFinder uses the key as fallback)
-5. **Test RTL languages** (Arabic, Hebrew) if you plan to support them
+6. **Test RTL languages** (Arabic, Hebrew) if you plan to support them
-6. **Clear cache when needed** - Use the Settings modal or manually clear localStorage keys
+7. **Clear cache when needed** - Use the Settings modal or manually clear localStorage keys

 For more information on available languages and how to contribute translations, visit the [GitHub repository](https://github.com/n1crack/vuefinder).